fwip/mtg_pronouns/reworded_cards.md

 **Instant**

 Counter target spell unless its controller pays {X}.
-If they doesn't, that player taps all lands with mana abilities they controls and empties their mana pool.
+If they don't, that player taps all lands with mana abilities they controls and empties their mana pool.

 Power Surge RR
 ---------------